icyflame/cli-cube-timer/README.md

 LocalStorage.
 That is an extremely unstable form of storage because it gets cleared whenever you delete the cached images, files and cookies (periodically doing that speeds up your browser).
-I was frustrated with losing 100s of solve times and the statistics related to that, because of mistakenly clearing or installing an update.
+I was frustrated with losing 100s of solve times and the statistics related to that, because of mistakenly clearing the cache or uninstalling and re-installing the browser in the attempt to solve a completely unrelated problem.

 ## So?